 Another concern is that some LPs, particularly smaller ones, may lack the necessary resources to analyze the information presented and effectively make informed voting decisions.
-In this context, drawing inspiration from the public market, where shareholders utilize proxy advisors to address similar challenges, could offer a potential solution.
-LPs can engage an independent advisory body, which can assist them in assessing both the merits of a continuation fund compared to other exit options, and the specific terms offered in the continuation fund transaction.
-Furthermore, this challenge mirrors LPs' difficulty in deciding whether to sell or roll over their investments.
-In this challenge mirrors LPs' difficulty in deciding whether to sell or roll over their investments.
+In this context, drawing inspiration from the public market, where shareholders utilize proxy advisors to address similar challenges, could offer a potential solution.292 LPs can engage an independent advisory body, which can assist them in assessing both the merits of a continuation fund compared to other exit options, and the specific terms offered in the continuation fund transaction.
+Furthermore, this challenge mirrors LPs' difficulty in deciding whether to sell or roll over their investments.293